 How do I gain access to my residence hall and my room?

 Once on campus, each new student is issued a OneCard that gives them access to the residence halls.
 Students are expected to accept and to carry this card for all four years.
-Students have 24/7 access to the residence hall they have been assigned to live in and non-resident access hours (8 a.m. to Midnight, Sunday through Thursday.
-Friday & Saturday 8 a.m. to 3 a.m. to the other residence halls.
+Students have 24/7 access to the residence hall they have been assigned to live in a number of other spaces on campus like the Library and Dining Center.
 Each student is issued an individual room key.
 Students are expected to pick up their key, and to lock their doors.
 Each room key is marked with a unique identification number, and each student is responsible for the particular room key assigned to them until it is returned to Residential Life.
 This key opens only that student’s room.
 For those living in a suite or apartment, it will also open the door to the suite or apartment, but not the door to your suitemates’ rooms.